What’s Ahead for the Housing Market? Here’s What to Expect in the Second Half of 2025

 Let’s take a closer look at the trends to watch:

-Even a small rate reduction could bring meaningful savings—lowering monthly payments and giving buyers a bit more flexibility in their budget.
+Even a small rate reduction could bring meaningful savings, lowering monthly payments and giving buyers a bit more flexibility in their budget.
 Just keep in mind that rates are influenced by many factors, and some volatility is still likely.
-Trying to “time the bottom” of the market can backfire—so if a move makes sense for your life right now, the smart strategy is to stay informed and be ready to act when the time feels right.
+Trying to “time the bottom” of the market can backfire, so if a move makes sense for your life right now, the smart strategy is to stay informed and be ready to act when the time feels right.

-So… Should You Move?
+So… Should You Move Now?

 Categories